Youth Learning to Draw for Life

 Instructor: Mei-Ling Ellerman

-Local drawing teacher, artist, and printmaker, Mei-Ling Ellerman, will offer her popular beginner drawing course Learning to Draw For Life for children ages 8-11 through Arts Wayland.
-This class will be held in person at the First Parish in Wayland.
+Local drawing teacher, artist, and printmaker, Mei-Ling Ellerman, will offer her popular beginner drawing course for children ages 8-12 through Arts Wayland.
 The class size is limited to 8 students so that Mei-Ling can give ample attention and feedback to each student throughout each class.
 The course will start teaching the children the fundamental principles, techniques, skills, and confidence they need to draw for life.

 REGISTER